 Only by God’s grace do these people exist and willingly take on this type of work.
 Be it the end of Life Care or ” get you back on your feet, dust your ass off, and throw you back into the Game of Life” Care, these people should be treasured and celebrated everywhere you come across them.
 Each of them, in their own way, plays a role in changing your life.
 Some you vaguely remember, others you never forget, and – if you are as fortunate as I have been – there is likely to be one or two that float around somewhere in your head and stay with you for the rest of your life.
 In my case, it has been my former Neurologist and, to this day, my former Outpatient Occupational Therapist (with whom I maintain an ongoing and close friendship).

 That this lady and I even crossed paths can only be attributed to fate, and I say as much because I could have gotten prescribed OT by my Neurologist right after the stroke, a year after the stroke, or at any random time in between.
-It was an afterthought, truth be told because I had requested more therapy (of my own accord) because I felt like I could be doing better at how I was dealing with my challenges around the house.
+Honestly, it was an afterthought; I had requested more therapy (of my own accord) because I felt like I could be doing better at how I was dealing with my challenges around the house.
 At the time I requested this, I was still living with my daughter under her supervision in accordance with my release orders from the hospital.
 I was holding my own well enough, but my brain functions had recovered sufficiently enough that I just knew I wasn’t satisfied with my progress and needed some help and guidance to push myself to the next level of independence.

 What all of this has to do with recovery and rehabilitation, on a more general level, is the extent to which your ability to connect with your care provider and your care provider with you, the more effective the effort will be and the more long-lasting the results.
 That’s what changing lives is supposed to do.
 My OT would tell you that I have come this far solely because of my natural ability to find ways to compensate for my blindness and that she really had nothing to do with any of that.
 What she won’t say, and we have argued this point publicly many times, is that if she hadn’t pushed all my buttons in just the right way, I wouldn’t have pushed myself as hard as I did to figure out how to work around it.
 People cross paths for reasons that aren’t always very clear initially, but some of us are lucky to live long enough to understand exactly why it makes perfect sense.
 Words can never adequately express how lucky I am that ours did.